Klickitat County Senior Programs

 Private Pay Chore Services – is available to those not eligible for other programs.
 Since the recipient of the service pays the cost, an agreement is negotiated for the services they wish to purchase.

 Respite – provides time off for unpaid caregivers.
-The cost is on a sliding fee scale based on the income of the person needing care (not the caregiver’s income.)
+The cost is on a sliding fee scale based on the person needing the care (not the caregiver’s income.)
+Additionally the family caregiver must qualify based on a state assessment or an individual can pay privately for respite services.

 Family Caregiver Support

 Family Caregiver Support - is a new program that was added when the Older Americans Act was reauthorized in 2001.
 It is a flexible program designed to help meet the needs of unpaid family caregivers.
-It can provide assistive supplies and tools, support and consultation, homemaker services, a personal care companion, and/or respite for the caregiver.
+It can provide assistive supplies and tools, support and consultation, homemaker services, a personal care companion, and/or respite for the caregiver if the caregiver qualifies through a screening and assessment process.

-Congregate Meals – are served at four "meal sites" in Klickitat County.
-A hot nutritious meal containing at least one third of the Recommended Daily Amount (RDA) of nutrients needed by the elderly is served at 12:00 Tuesdays and Thursdays at the Goldendale Senior Center, Mondays and Wednesdays at the Pioneer Center in White Salmon, and Tuesdays at the Lyle Community Center.
-A meal is served once a month on the 4th Tuesday in Bickleton at 11:00 at the Grange hall.
-A donation of $3.00 is requested from those over 60.
-Those under 60 must pay the full cost of the meal (currently $6.00).
-Those under 60 who volunteer at the meal site are treated as seniors.
+Congregate Meals – are served at five “meal sites” in Klickitat County.
+A hot nutritious meal containing at least one third of the Recommended Daily Amount (RDA) of nutrients needed by the elderly is served Tuesdays and Thursdays at the Goldendale Senior Center, Mondays and Wednesdays at the Pioneer Center in White Salmon, Tuesdays at the Lyle Lyons Community Center, the first and third Tuesday at the Bickleton Grange, and the second Thursday at 5:30pm at the Trout Lake School.
+A donation of $3.50 is requested from those over 60.
+Those under 60 must pay the full cost of the meal (currently $6.50).

 C.O.P.E.S. program recipients may receive Home Delivered Meals as a part of that program.

 We provide transportation in vans when practical.
-Vans are perfect for taking seniors to the meal site and shopping.
-All of our vans are now equipped with wheelchair lifts so that people who depend on wheelchairs can be comfortably and safely transported.
+Vans are prefrect for taking seniors to the meal site and shopping.
+All of our vehicles are equipped with wheelchair lifts so that people who depend on wheelchairs can be comfortably and safely transported.
 We often use Volunteer Drivers to provide trips to medical appointments or whenever it is more cost-effective.
 These volunteers use their own vehicle and are reimbursed for mileage.

 All of our drivers, paid and volunteer, are screened for suitability and safe driving skills.
-They receive training in assisting passengers, defensive driving, and CPR certification.
-Volunteer vehicles are required to be in good repair.
+They receive instruction in assisting passengers as needed.
+Volunteer vehicles are required to be in good repair and are inspected by management staff.
 Paid drivers receive additional training and are covered by mandatory drug testing requirements.

 The goal of Senior Transportation is to make sure that alternative means of transportation are available so that no one is prevented from living independently because of the lack of basic transportation.
-We can’t match the independence provided by a car in the driveway ‘raring to go’, but we can make sure that basic transportation needs are met.
-Many enjoy the sociability of riding in our vans as they do their shopping and errands.
+We can’t match the independence provided by a car in the driveway raring to go, but we can make sure that senior’s basic transportation needs are met.
+Many enjoy the sociability of riding in our vehicles as they do their shopping and errands.

-The terms of our contract with the South West Agency on Aging (SWAA) define "essential transportation" as trips to our meal sites, trips to medical destinations, shopping, and social/financial trips to banks, the post office, etc. Trips to other destinations are possible through grants from the Federal Transit Administration (FTA) and support from the Klickitat County Commissioners.
+The terms of our contract with the Area Agency on Aging & Disabilities of Southwest Washington (AAADSW) define “essential transportation” as trips to our meal sites, trips to medical destinations, shopping, and social/financial trips to banks and the post office, etc. Trips to other destinations are possible through grants from the Washington State Department of Transportation (WSDOT), Federal transit administration (FTA), contract with the Medicaid Transportation Brokerage and support from the Klickitat County solid waste revenue.

 Medicaid Transportation – is provided to those who are eligible for Medical Assistance through the Medicaid Program.
 Since many Medicaid recipients are senior citizens, providing service to them under Medicaid Transportation makes our other funding sources stretch further.